Tercio

-The tercios' internal administrative organization, and their battlefield formations and tactics, grew out of the innovations of Gonzalo Fernández de Córdoba during the conquest of Granada and the Italian Wars in the 1490s and 1500s.
-The tercios marked a rebirth of battlefield infantry comparable to the Macedonian phalanxes and the Roman legions.
+The internal administrative organization of the tercios and their battlefield formations and tactics grew out of the innovations of Gonzalo Fernández de Córdoba during the conquest of Granada and the Italian Wars in the 1490s and 1500s, being among the first to effectively mix pikes and firearms (arquebuses).
+The tercios marked a rebirth of the use of infantry forces comparable to the Macedonian phalanxes and the Roman legions.
 Such formations distinguished themselves in famous battles such as the Battle of Bicocca (1522) and the Battle of Pavia (1525).
-Following their formal establishment in 1534, and on to a period of over a century of fighting in the European wars of religion, their position as the finest professional infantry in Europe was built upon their effective training and high proportion of "old soldiers" (veteranos), in conjunction with the particular elan imparted by the lower nobility who commanded them.
-In addition, they were among the first to effectively mix pikes and firearms (arquebuses).
-The tercios were replaced by regiments in the early eighteenth century.
+Following their formal establishment in 1534, the reputation of the tercio was built upon their effective training and high proportion of "old soldiers" (veteranos), in conjunction with the particular elan imparted by the lower nobility who commanded them.
+The tercios were finally replaced by other regiments in the early eighteenth century.

-From 1920, the name of tercio was given to the formations of the newly created Spanish Legion; professional units then created to fight colonial wars in North Africa, similar to the French Foreign Legion.
-These formations are actually regiments bearing the name of tercio as an honorary title.
+From 1920, the name of tercio was given to the formations of the newly created Spanish Legion, professional units then created to fight colonial wars in North Africa, similar to the French Foreign Legion.
+These formations were actually regiments bearing the name of tercio as an honorary title.

 History

-During the Granada War (1482-1491), the soldiers of the Catholic Monarchs of Spain were divided into three classes: pikemen (modelled after the Swiss), swordsmen with shields, and crossbowmen supplemented with an early firearm the arquebus.
-As shields disappeared and firearms replaced crossbows, Spain won victory after victory in Italy against powerful French armies, beginning under the leadership of Gonzalo Fernández de Córdoba (b.
-1453 – d.
-1515) nicknamed El Gran Capitán (The Great Captain).
+During the Granada War (1482–1491), the soldiers of the Catholic Monarchs of Spain were divided into three classes: pikemen (modelled after the Swiss), swordsmen with shields, and crossbowmen supplemented with an early firearm, the arquebus.
+As shields disappeared and firearms replaced crossbows, Spain won victory after victory in Italy against powerful French armies, starting under the leadership of Gonzalo Fernández de Córdoba (1453–1515), nicknamed El Gran Capitán (The Great Captain).
 The military organizational and tactical changes made by Córdoba to the armies of Spanish monarchs are seen as the precursors of the tercios and their methods of warfare.
 The combat effectiveness of the Spanish pike and shot armies pioneered by Córdoba was based on an armament system that effectively united the pike with the compact firepower of the arquebus.
-An advantage of the Spanish pike and shot formation over the Swiss compact frame that had inspired it was in its ability to divide into mobile units and even individual melee without the loss of cohesion.
+An advantage of the Spanish pike and shot formation over its inspiration, the Swiss compact frame, was its ability to divide into mobile units and even individual melee units without the loss of cohesion.

 Initially, the term tercio denoted not a combat unit, but an administrative unit under a general staff, commanding garrisons throughout Italy for battles on various distant fronts.
 This peculiar character was maintained when it mobilized to fight the Protestant rebels in Flanders.
-Command of a tercio and its companies of soldiers was granted directly by the king, and companies could easily be added or removed and moved to and from other tercios.
+Command of a tercio and its companies of soldiers was granted directly by the king, and companies could easily be added or removed and moved between tercios.
 By the middle of the 17th century, the tercios began to be raised by nobles at their own expense, patrons who appointed the captains and were effective owners of the units, as in other contemporaneous European armies.